Olheiro/GHubBackuperator/README.md

 INSTRUCTIONS
 ------------

-The utility consists of two batch files, GHub_Backup_script.bat and GHub_Restore_script.bat.
+The utility consists of a batch file called GHub Backup and Restore.bat.

-The batch files can be executed from anywhere on the user's drive, including removable media.
-They will automatically fetch the locations of the Download folder as well as of G Hub's settings.
+The batch file can be executed from anywhere on the user's drive, including removable media.
+It will automatically fetch the locations of the Download folder as well as of G Hub's settings.

-The restore batch file must run as administrator to have write access in ProgramData.
-It can be run in an elevated terminal or the script will show a UAC elevtation prompt when launched.
+The batch file must run as administrator to have write access in ProgramData.
+It can be run in an elevated terminal or the script will show a UAC elevation prompt when launched.

-The backup bacth file does not need any special permission.

 ** To backup G Hub's settings:

-1. Execute GHub_Backup_script.bat.
+1. Execute GHub_Backup_and_Restore.bat.

-2. Press Y at the prompt to proceed.
-Or not, do whatever you want, I'm not yout real father anyway.
+2. Choose C at the prompt to create a backup.
+Or not, do whatever you want, I'm not yout real dad anyway.

+3. Choose Y in the next prompt to proceed.

-3. Wait until the backup is complete.
+4. Wait until the backup is complete.

 The backup will be in Downloads/GHub_Backup split into AppData and ProgramData folders.